Sami-Tanquary/CS305-Module-05/README.md

 This is a test project for the week 5 assignment in CS305 at NAU.
 It uses a default GNU License.

+It is Dangerous business frodo, going out your door